Categorical action filtrations via localization and the growth as a symplectic invariant: Introduction

 To see why this should be the case, the reader may find it helpful to return to \Cref{figure:cylinderwithtwostops}: if we apply $\phi_{nH}$ to the Lagrangian $K$, then this has the the effect of wrapping $K$ in the positive direction.
 The number of times that $K$ hits the stop is proportional to $n$ (the proportionality constant depends on the slope of $H$).
 Thus, up to scaling, one expects to recover the same filtrations.

 To make this intuition rigorous in higher dimension is significantly more delicate.
-The argument involves multiple components.
+The argument involves multiple steps.
 First of all, we take advantage of the fact that we are free to choose a convenient stop $\fstop$ to define our growth functions.
 Thus, we choose as our stop the page of an open book on the ideal boundary of our Liouville manifold $M$.
 We can assume that $\d_\infty K, \d_\infty L$ are pairwise disjoint, and disjoint from the stop and from the binding.

-The next step involves an analysis of wrapping on the contact boundary at infinity.
-More precisely, we construct a Hamiltonian contact vector field whose lift to $M$ moves $K$ in a reasonably controlled way.
-Roughly, we require that the number of times $\d_\infty K$ passes the stop (i.e.\ the page of the open book) is proportional to the number of times one iterates the Hamiltonian.
+One is then tempted to let $H$ to be such that its Hamiltonian flow rotates the pages of the open book (such as a Hamiltonian pulled back from the base of Lefschetz fibration).
+Unfortunately, such a Hamiltonian is not cylindrical at infinity, and the comparison with cylindrical Hamiltonians is hard.
+Instead, we construct a cylindrical Hamiltonian whose flow approximately rotates one fixed page of the open book.
+This suffices to show that the number of times $\d_\infty K$ passes the stop (i.e.\ the page of the open book) is proportional to the number of times one iterates the Hamiltonian.
 We obtain a sequence of Lagrangians $K=K_0\rightsquigarrow K_1\rightsquigarrow K_2\rightsquigarrow \dots$ which wrap in the positive direction, and where the wrapping $K^i\rightsquigarrow K^{i+1}$ passes the stop once (note this induces a sequence of maps $\dots \to K^2 \to K^1 \to K^0=K $).

-The plan is now to apply the previously the mentioned criterion (\Cref{theorem:spherical-tensor-equiv}) which relates the ``localization type" filtration (defined in terms of the length of a bar-complex) to a ``colimit type" filtration.
+We now appeal to the key algebraic comparison results introduced in \Cref{subsection:intro-spherical}; in this case, the criterion we use is \Cref{theorem:spherical-tensor-equiv}.
 To apply this criterion, one needs to verify two conditions: the first is that the cone of $ K^{i+1}\to K^i$ is in the image of the Orlov functor $\tw \cW(\hat{\fstop}) \to \tw \cW(M, \fstop)$; the second is that the cone of $\cB(K^i, D) \to \cB(K^{i+1}, D)$ vanishes in cohomology whenever $D$ is in the image of the Orlov functor.